Panther-12/Panther-12/README.md

 Who am i ?
-I am a hobbiyst programmer mainly into wed design and system development.
-Lets just say people like me enjoy coding.
-Its what gives us purpose and strength.
+I am a hobbiyst programmer mainly into web design and systems development.
+Lets just say the thrill of coding keeps me going.
+Its what gives me purpose and strength.
 The thought of converting lines of code into a viable digital product is exciting.
 Thats it.
 Thats who i am.